 There are multiple tax rules that apply only to ministers and churches.
 This specialized booklet is written in an easy-to-understand question and answer format.
-It will prove to be a valuable resource to ensure compliance with unique IRS regulations.
+It will prove to be a valuable resource for those who are Ministers for Tax Purposes.

 Is it ethical for ministers to opt out of Social Security?
 Russell Moore, president of the Ethics & Religious Liberty Commission of the Southern Baptist Convention, shares insight for those considering this critical decision.